Estimate Time4 min

 2. How much life insurance do I need?

 First, calculate your family's day-to-day needs—the entire amount of money it takes to run your household each month.
-Next, plan for larger expenses such as college, paying off student loans, a mortgage, other debts, running a business, or potential medical issues.
+Next, plan for larger expenses such as college, paying off student loans, a mortgage, or potential medical issues.
 One simple guideline is to aim for 10-12 times your annual salary and bonus.

 If you have a spouse/partner, it's also important to have coverage for both people, no matter how much each person earns.
 If something were to happen to either of you, you might need to cover unexpected costs such as additional caretaking of children or parents, or time off to settle the estate.